tolgee/documentation/blog/2022-11-18-context-gamechanger.md

 image: '/img/blog/mt-tolgee/machine_translation_tolgee.png'

 description: 'Learn how context is crucial in the process of software localization.
-Screenshots and in-context translation can immensely improve the accuracy and quality of translations.'
+Screenshots and in-context translation can immensely improve the quality of translations.'

 tags: [in-context, localization, i18n]
 ---